mchinnappan100/myslides/papers/attention.md

 * **Lack of recurrence** means it may not always capture fine-grained temporal patterns.
 * Subsequent work addresses these with **sparse attention** and **efficient transformers**.

----

-Let me know if you want a version with diagrams, speaker notes, or export to PDF or slides!